MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/one-time-call.md

 Your organization’s administrator is not able to modify the instructions that appear when an agent selects **Generate a link**.
 However, after the agent copies the instructions, they can modify it before sharing it with their customer.

 > [!NOTE]
-> The instructions the agent copies when they’re using the Dynamics 365 Remote Assist desktop web app differs slightly from the message they copy when they’re using the Dynamics 365 Remote Assist mobile  app.
+> The instructions the agent copies when they’re using the Dynamics 365 Remote Assist desktop model-driven app differs slightly from the message they copy when they’re using the Dynamics 365 Remote Assist mobile  app.

 When an agent sets up the call in a desktop browser and selects **Join the call** through the Teams desktop app, the customer can join the call only through the Dynamics 365 Remote Assist mobile app.
 The customer cannot join through the Teams desktop.
 This is because the Dynamics 365 Remote Assist app is not available on the desktop, and a Dynamics 365 Remote Assist call cannot take place between two Teams desktop users.